"

 Figure 10.15.
 Portrait of Captain Alexander Maconochie: Architect of the Modern Parole System, 1836 / Photo Credit: E. V. (Edward Villiers) Rippingille, PD

-While Maconochie implemented these ideas on Norfolk Island, his approach differed from modern parole systems, which focus on rehabilitating offenders and reintegrating them back into their original society.
+While Maconochie implemented these ideas on Norfolk Island, his approach differs from modern parole systems, which focus on rehabilitating offenders and reintegrating them back into their original society.
 During Maconochie’s tenure on Norfolk Island, very few, if any, offenders were ever returned to their original society in England (Barry, 1956).

 In 1854, Sir Walter Crofton further advanced the concept of parole by successfully combining the mark system with a ticket-to-leave system in Ireland.
 Under Crofton’s system, inmates earned marks as they progressed through three levels during their incarceration, ultimately earning their release under parole with requirements to check in with local authorities at regular intervals, often weekly or monthly, depending on their individual circumstances (Barry, 1956).